 This seminar examines the role of women in the labor market and how that role has changed over time.
 This examination involves a comparison of women and men with respect to labor supply (for both market and nonmarket work), wage rates, occupational choices and unemployment levels.
 The seminar evaluates economic models that attempt to explain differences among labor market outcomes for men and women.
 Finally, the seminar examines some public policy proposals that are aimed at remedying gender differences in work opportunities and pay.
 Each student will write and present a seminar paper.
-This counts toward the seminar requirement for the major.
+This course counts as an Economics Department seminar.
 Prerequisite: ECON 101 and 102.
-Generally offered every other year.